logaretm/vee-validate/docs/content/tutorials/basics.md

 - Advanced rendering of your inputs and forms using scoped-slots
 - Component-less validation with the composition API
 - Generating localized messages

+You can visit the [guide section](/guide) to begin learning more about vee-validate.